Design of Timber Composite Concrete Slabs with Shear Notch Connections#

 Deflection Check#

-The deflection check for w_inst, and w_fin can be performed manually using the GRAPHIC module or create a Diagram Output to visualize the results.
-For more details, refer to the Graphic or Diagram Output tutorial.
+The deflection check for w_inst, and w_fin can be performed by creating a Diagram to visualize the results.
+For more details, refer to the Diagram Output tutorial.

 ../../_images/result_diagram.png